sagemath/sage/src/doc/en/developer/git_advanced.rst

 Being on some new SageMath (e.g. on branch ``develop``) which runs successfully, it would be possible to merge in our branch ``some_code`` into develop.
 This would produce the same source files and avoid unnecessary recompilations.
-However, it makes reading git's history very unpleasant: For example, it is hard to keep track of changes etc., as one cannot simply pursue the first parent of each git commit (``git log --first-parent``).
+However, it makes reading Git's history very unpleasant: For example, it is hard to keep track of changes etc., as one cannot simply pursue the first parent of each Git commit (``git log --first-parent``).